 Mayor Kevin Burns said the lobbyist has been working with the city “for some time now.”

-“He has been, I believe, successful with respect to not only securing funds but re-securing funds representing our voice in Springfield on issues ranging from energy, transportation, housing LGDF (Local Government Distributive Fund)– you name it,” Burns said.
+“He has been, I believe, successful with respect to not only securing funds but re-securing funds representing our voice in Springfield on issues ranging from energy, transportation, housing LGDF (Local Government Distributive Fund) – you name it,” Burns said.

 “Just this past year ... an additional $2 million was secured to assist in the East State Street Corridor reconstruction,” Burns said.
-“That $2 million was – for all practical purposes – wiped out by our friends at IDOT. "
+“That $2 million was, for all practical purposes, wiped out by our friends at IDOT.”

-Because of the lobbyist’s relationship with the professional staff at Illinois Department of Transportation, the city secured that funding again, Burns said, preventing any further delays on the reconstruction project.
+Because of the lobbyist’s relationship with the professional staff at the Illinois Department of Transportation, the city secured that funding again, Burns said, preventing any further delays on the reconstruction project.

 The city’s contract is with JLD Consulting Group LLC, records show.